FREE 30-Day Trial Request

 In an example like this Larry would place a checkmark in the Allow this application to login automatically, and in the login as he would select himself (or create a new user with the applications name with access to ALL required portions of the QB file that the application must access), setting permissions like this - Karen would need to run the application with QuickBooks closed and use the program even though she does not have the same QB user rights - because the program would log in as Larry or someone with the necessary permissions.

-QuickBooks - Application Certificate Permissions
+QuickBooks Integrated Application Permissions

-In QuickBooks Pro/Premier 2005-2011 and Enterprise 5.0-11.0 steps 1 & 2 have been combined so that the permission granting process is simpler.
+In QuickBooks Pro/Premier 2005-2013 and Enterprise 5.0-13.0 steps 1 & 2 have been combined so that the permission granting process is simpler.

 So while essentially what you are saying is correct - completing the Permissions settings as described will allow you to avoid the problem that you are describing.